 Why?

-And then next thing you know, she's pushing him off and acting disgusted that her what is he, her fiance right now.
+And then, next thing you know, she's pushing him off and acting disgusted that her, what is he, her fiancé right now?

-Listen, it's I'm kind of I'm very libertarian.
+Listen, I'm very libertarian.

 It just is something so bizarre.